egaraujo/sauce-labs-ui-automation/README.md

 • Should link to the about website
 • Should log user out
 • Should reset the app state
+• Should verify footer link for: Twitter
+• Should verify footer link for: Facebook
+• Should verify footer link for: LinkedIn
-• Should verify footer content
+• Should verify footer text
 • Should sort products by ascending name
 • Should sort products by descending name
 • Should sort products by ascending price